This article is going to look at the cordless electric Lawn and & Garden tools systems available for 2018.

 I’m not sure if the Cub Cadet cordless system is considered commercial duty but I’ll put them here.
 Cub Cadet decided to produce a modular system.
 One powerhead that fits a string trimmer, blower, and hedge trimmer.

-Other manufactures currently making commercial cordless lawn & garden tools: These are all dealer only items.
+Other manufacturers currently making commercial cordless lawn & garden tools: These are all dealer only items.

 Echo Professional Grade 58V